 Our results of operations may be adversely affected by various factors that could cause economic uncertainty and volatility in the financial markets, many of which are beyond our control.
-Our business could be impacted by, among other things, downturns in the financial markets or in economic conditions, increases in oil prices, inflation, increases in interest rates, supply chain disruptions, declines in consumer confidence and spending, the effects of the resurgence of COVID-19 and/or its variants or the emergence of new viruses, and geopolitical instability, such as the military conflicts in Ukraine and the Middle East.
+Our business could be impacted by, among other things, downturns in the financial markets or in economic conditions, increases in oil prices, inflation, increases in interest rates, supply chain disruptions, declines in consumer confidence and spending, the effects of a resurgence or emergence of pandemic-like viruses, and geopolitical instability, such as the military conflicts in Ukraine and the Middle East.
 We cannot at this time fully predict the likelihood of one or more of the above events, their duration, or magnitude or the extent to which they may negatively impact our business.